 Built in two phases between 1997-2003, the octagonal SunDo Meditation Hall was the first permanent structure at the SunDo Retreat Center.
 The first building held about 30 practitioners.
 It was later expanded to accommodate at least 50.
 A south side deck was added in 2008 as a wonderful place to take in the forest views or some sunshine.
 During retreats, the Meditation Hall is used daily for classes and workshops.

 In keeping with the Taoist idea of letting nature take its course, the Hall sits at the edge of the forest.
 Its windows on the south and west sides overlook rolling green fields and a vast sky.
 The ceiling slants upward toward a cupola peak with skylights.
 Reminiscent of the eight-sided red barns commonly found throughout this area of Vermont, the building design fits nicely with the local landscape.

 Kitchen & Dining Hall

 In 2018, the SunDo Retreat Center began a new construction project to build a kitchen and dining hall building.
-Currently, the construction of phase two is almost complete, and in 2020, the third phase will begin with the installation of brand new kitchen equipment and the building's electrical circuitry.
+Currently, the construction of phase three is almost complete with a projected completion date end of 2021.
 Other spaces include a dining hall room, main office, bathrooms, kitchen and utility room.